 In Episkopi, you will see five churches in total.
 The main church of the community is the church of Agia Paraskevi.

 In the centre of the village there is a church dedicated to the Virgin Mary, in addition there is the church and Tomb of Agios Ermogenis.
-The history of this church begins in the 4th century AD, when Samos defeated Saint Ermogenis, who did not change his faith as the ruler of Samos Sattorinos protested.
+The history of this church dates back to the 4th century AD, when Agios Ermogenis was beheaded in Samos, who did not change his faith as commanded by the ruler of Samos Satorninos.
 The believers took his body, put it in a box, and threw it into the sea so that the idolatry did not humiliate it.
 The waves led the frame with the body of Saint Ermogenes to the Eastern Mediterranean and the southern coast of Cyprus, the beach of Episkopi.
 The inhabitants of Episkopi, when they found it, laid out a small temple and placed the tomb of the Saint.
 Next to the chapel, there is also an ancient royal tomb.

 Photo: Αλέξης Χατζηνικολάου